What are the needs?

 Both in Rakhine and Kachin, humanitarian access remains a problem.
 Lengthy and cumbersome administrative procedures hamper the ability of international aid organisations to provide life-saving assistance.

 Myanmar/Burma is also regularly exposed to cyclones, floods and earthquakes.
 In 2008, Cyclone Nargis killed some 140 000 people and destroyed thousands of homes in the Irrawaddy delta.
 In 2010, Cyclone Giri made landfall in Rakhine State, causing destruction and loss of life.
 The three main cities are located on the active Sagaing fault line, which causes concern about the possible impact of a major earthquake due to accelerated urbanisation.

 How are we helping?

-The European Commission, through its Humanitarian Aid and Civil Protection department (ECHO) has been funding relief programmes in Myanmar/Burma since 1994.
+The European Commission, through its Humanitarian Aid and Civil Protection department (ECHO), has been funding relief programmes in Myanmar/Burma since 1994.

-To reduce the impact of natural disasters and improve the capacities of communities at risk to better prepare and protect themselves from disasters, ECHO set up the DIPECHO (Disaster Preparedness ECHO) programme in 1996.
-Some €2.6 million have been allocated since 2010 for coastal flood-prone areas and urban earthquake risks measures.
+To reduce the impact of natural disasters and improve the capacities of communities at risk to better prepare and protect themselves from disasters, ECHO set up the DIPECHO (Disaster Preparedness ECHO) programme.
+In Myanmar, some €4.9 million has been allocated since 2010 for coastal flood and cyclone-prone areas and urban earthquake risks measures.